10 Unexpected Foods You Should Be Grilling

 Eggs, anyone?

 There are a few ways to make your eggs on the grill.
 If you've got a grill and no stove, but you're worried about delicate foods coming into direct contact with the flames or slipping into the fire, then a cast iron skillet is your new best friend.
 It's a little heavy if you're backpacking for days, but car campers should definitely have one on deck.
 Cast iron can withstand the heat, and is the perfect tool for campfire cookouts.
-Fried or scrambled eggs, omelettes, bacon, grilled sandwiches, and many more can be prepared in a cast iron skillet.
+Fried or scrambled eggs, omelets, bacon, grilled sandwiches, and many more can be prepared in a cast iron skillet.

 But you can also grill whole eggs in their shells for a smoky alternative to hard boiled eggs.
 They take about ten minutes on the grill, and you'll want to rotate them part way to ensure an even cook.
 Grilled eggs are also a popular street food in certain parts of Asia.
 For example, Cambodian Grilled Eggs involve blowing the raw egg out of a pricked shell, whisking it with seasonings, and carefully returning the mixture to the intact shells which are then steamed before being skewered and roasted.
 If that sounds like too much work, you can bury raw eggs in the embers of your fire and let them slowly smoke for snack time a few hours later.
 Grilled deviled eggs can be made by lightly grilling the egg whites of hard boiled eggs on an oiled grill before adding in the yolk mix.